Freestanding Bathtub Material Comparisons

 Acrylic tubs are made from vacuum-formed acrylic sheets reinforced with fiberglass.
 Acrylic is lighter than stone resin and quite easy to install, though they can feel a bit flimsy as a result.
 Acrylic tubs require proper reinforcement during installation, particularly on their stress points.
 Both stone resin bathtubs and acrylic tubs feature a non-porous surface that’s easy to clean and repairable should the surface become damaged or scratched.
-The finish on acrylic tubs can scratch or discolor over time.
+The finish on acrylic tubs will scratch and discolor over time.
 Acrylic tubs are far less durable and more vulnerable to scratches and breaks, resulting in more repair costs over the lifespan.

-Acrylic tubs have the edge over stone resin bathtubs regarding price and weight.
+Acrylic tubs have the edge over stone resin bathtubs regarding initial, but requires more upkeep over time.
 However, stone resin tubs are the clear winner regarding the high-end appeal, comfort, and the overall bathing experience.